MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 **Q: How long does it take for system-curated acronyms to appear after you receive or send a new email or document?**

 **A:** Acronyms found in a new email or document take up to seven days to appear in Microsoft Search results.

+**Q: What happens when an acronym is both excluded and published?**

+**A:** The excluded acronym is given priority and prevents the published acronym from appearing in search results.
+It doesn't delete or remove the published acronym.

 **Q: How long does it take for an acronym to be excluded from Microsoft Search results?**